 Permit holders that ignore Parking Charge Notices or repeatedly attract them may have their permit withdrawn.

-How to avoid a PCN?
+How to avoid a Parking Charge Notice

-- Make suitable arrangements for contractors and visitors
+- Make suitable arrangements for contractors and visitors.

-- Don’t park in areas coned off by Parking Services
+- Don’t park in areas coned off by Parking Services.

 Excel Parking are members of the IPC and as such are able to obtain keeper details from the DVLA.
-Ignoring the notice would result in the case escalating as per IPC guidelines and the PCN will be passed to a Debt Collector.
-This will see the debt increase in value and may result in Court Action against the keeper of the Vehicle/person liable.
+Ignoring the notice would result in the case escalating as per IPC guidelines and the Parking Charge Notice will be passed to a debt collector.
+This will see the debt increase in value and may result in court action against the keeper of the vehicle/person liable.

-Make A payment
+Make a payment

 Appeals against Parking Charge Notices

-Open Parking can be contacted in a number of ways:
+Excel Parking can be contacted in a number of ways: